tencentyun/intlcloud-documents/product/域名与网站/网站备案/常见问题/网络文化经营许可证_intl.md

 ### What is Internet Culture Business Permit?
-Internet Culture Business Permit (**ICBP**) is a permit required for an internet information service provider which is approved by the cultural administrative department and the administrative organ of telecommunications to engage in internet cultural activities.
-Internet cultural activities can be divided into two categories, namely, operational and non-operational.
-ICBP is only required for operational (i.e., for-profit) activities.
+Internet Culture Business Permit (**ICBP**) is for IT service providers proven by cultural administrative department and telecommunications department to engage in internet cultural services and activities.
+Internet cultural activities can be divided into two categories: operational and non-operational.
+Only the operational or for-proft ones need ICBP.

 ### What websites need to apply for ICBP?
 Websites engaging in the following items need ICBP.